fausses fesses sueur

 Last updated on

-Spring is teasing your most primal sensations...
-You only dream of spritz on the blue coast while dancing the lambada pressed against the sweet and salty body of the stranger you just crushed on?
+Spring comes to tickle your most primal sensations...
+Are you dreaming of nothing but spritz on the blue coast, dancing the lambada pressed against the sweet, salty body of the stranger you've just developed a crush on?

-ANYWAY, SAILOR...
-STOP!
-I ask you and your wild hormones to take a bit of a hold on yourselves.
+COME ON NOW, SAILOR...
+HOLD ON!
+I kindly ask you and your wild hormones to get a grip.

-EVERYTHING IS FINE, it's normaaaal.
-We'll explain in 5 key points why you look like a grumpy bear in winter and why you give your life for a hug from the end of March.
+EVERYTHING IS FINE, it's totaaaally normal.
+We explain in 5 key points why you look like a grumpy little bear in winter and why you'd give anything for a cuddle from the end of March.

 1. The role of light and hormones

-• In summer: Prolonged exposure to natural light stimulates the production of serotonin (the well-being hormone) while inhibiting melatonin (the sleep hormone).
+• In summer: Prolonged exposure to natural light stimulates the production of serotonin (the feel-good hormone) while inhibiting melatonin (the sleep hormone).
 This hormonal cocktail promotes both good mood and... sexual appetite.

-• In winter: The reduction in sunlight reverses this hormonal balance, with more present melatonin (fatigue) and decreased serotonin (lower mood).
+• In winter: The reduction in sunlight reverses this hormonal balance, with melatonin more present (fatigue) and serotonin in a slump (low mood).

-• Testosterone: Its level generally peaks in spring and autumn.
-A 2022 meta-analysis (Human Reproduction Update) reveals that testosterone follows a relatively clear seasonal rhythm with peaks from autumn to spring (+ 20%) and a tangible decrease in winter.
+• Testosterone: Its levels generally peak in spring and autumn.
+A 2022 meta-analysis (Human Reproduction Update) reveals that testosterone follows a relatively clear seasonal rhythm, with peaks from autumn to spring (+ 20%) and a tangible dip in winter.

-• Estrogens: Their production also seems to follow seasonal cycles, with effects on what is called feminine libido.
+• Oestrogens: Their production also appears to follow seasonal cycles, with effects on the so-called female libido.

 The stimulating effect of heat

-The summer period acts as a real natural booster:
+The summer season acts as a genuine natural booster:

 • Vasodilation: Heat improves blood circulation, including in erogenous zones.

-• Exposed bodies: The reduction of clothing increases visual and tactile stimuli.
+• Bare bodies: Wearing fewer clothes increases visual and tactile stimuli.

-• Vitamin D: Its synthesis under the effect of the sun contributes to hormonal regulation.
+• Vitamin D: Its synthesis under the effect of sunlight contributes to hormonal regulation.

 6